 This time, I skipped intermediate steps and called 911.
 A fire truck soon arrived out front, fortunately without siren to disturb the neighbors, although the bright flashing lights might have attracted some notice.
 I told them that we didn't have a fire, but they said they always do this, and that an ambulance would soon arrive.
 I also noticed that they were from Fairfax, not Arlington.
 They said it's because they were the nearest responder.

 But I digress.
 The truck's equipment included a portable EKG, which this time did show some anomaly.
-The ambulance arrived, I climbed in, and after some time to hook me up and strap me down, we leisurely headed to what I still think of as Arlington Hospital, but after several name changes is currently VHC Health.
+The ambulance arrived, I climbed in, and after some time to strap me down and hook me up, we leisurely headed to what I still think of as Arlington Hospital, but after several name changes is currently VHC Health.

 The EKG administered by the Emergency Room doctor determined I had a STEMI (ST-Elevation Myocardial Infarction).
 The ST refers to a segment of the EKG pattern that is normally flat at the baseline and relates to the ventricles, the lower chambers of the heart.